Wolfhole Crag

-Wolfhole Crag is a lonely and seldom-visited hill in the Forest of Bowland in Lancashire, England.
+Wolfhole Crag is an isolated and seldom-visited hill in the Forest of Bowland in Lancashire, England.
+It has an elevation of 527 m and a prominence of 38 m.
 Its seclusion is due in part to its low profile and long approach walks.
+The East crag has a 'Wolf hole' at the base of the south-facing side, presumably how it originally gained the name.
+Wolfhole Crag marks the northwesternmost boundary of the civil parish of Bowland Forest High, the historic Forest of Bowland, and the Lordship of Bowland.

 A long path approaches from Ward's Stone in the west which is fraught with bogs.
-Another tarmac path from Tarnbrook meets this half way.
-A final path comes from the north east from the Hornby Road in the direction to White Hill.
-The summit consists of two large (10m high) buttresses of gritstone some unusually shaped waist-high rocks and the usual trig point.
+Another tarmac path from Tarnbrook meets this halfway.
+A final path comes from the northeast from the Hornby Road in the direction to White Hill.
+The summit consists of two large (10m high) buttresses of gritstone, some unusually shaped waist-high rocks, and the usual trig point.
 The buttresses contain a number of recorded rock climbs, including the two farthest "hard grit" routes (E7 & E6) from the road in the entire UK.
 Both climbs were ascended in 2001 by Neil Kershaw and Greg Chapman.
-It's quite possible to not see another human being all day there.
+It is quite possible to not see another human being all day there.

-The East crag has a 'Wolf hole' at the base of the south facing side, presumably how it originally gained the name.

-Wolfhole Crag marks the northwesternmost boundary of the civil parish of Bowland Forest High, the historic Forest of Bowland as well as the Lordship of Bowland.